txemi/python_audio_synth_playground/README.md

 I wanted to learn about how to play with tones, frecuencies, intervals, chords, scales, etc with python and learn the maths behind, so I made this compilation of libraries and examples in order to know about diferent libraries related to music in python.

-You will find a lot of packages whose name stars with learn_* meaning reference to the library tested inside.
+You will find here a lot of packages whose name stars with learn_* meaning reference to the library tested inside.

 I also move common functionality to txpymusiclib package in order to merge and build a biggest framework in witch you can find different ways to achieve the same objective and choose wich one fit best.